 How Much Weight Gain Is Too Much?

 Just like less or no weight gain, there will be mothers who may gain more weight than expected.
-It usually happens when a mother is overweight or obese.
 While a little weight gain over what’s expected will not harm you and your baby, excessive weight gain will certainly raise the chances of adverse health risks in the advanced stages of pregnancy.
 Thus, you should watch your weight gain and keep it within your target weight limits.
 If you see you are gaining too much weight too quickly, talk to your doctor.

 What Are The Risks Of Gaining Too Much Weight?